Originally Web posted Wednesday, 4 September 2013.

 The intent of the creator of this site is that its content be accessible to as many people and well-behaved machines as possible.
 Since the site content is created and maintained by one individual in his “free” time and without compensation, there are limits to real-world accessibility testing and the creator’s skill limits.

 For many years now and especially since the summer 2013 site redesign, this site’s pages have been written to comply with W3C standards.
 Some very old pages are still written to the HTML 3.2 or 2.0 standard, yet most are written as HTML 4.01 Transitional (yet even most of these could validate as HTML 4.01 Strict).
-Earlier pages use hybrid CSS and HTML styling, whereas starting summer 2013 new pages are moving to pure CSS styling.
+Over time pages which require newer features will be HTML 5 or newer.
+Earlier pages use hybrid CSS and HTML styling, whereas starting summer 2013 new pages started being written with pure CSS styling.
 If there are accessibility problems related to color choices, these should be easily overridden by a user style sheet.
 If you find any color-related accessibility problems which border on horrifically bad, i’d like to at least read your findings and thoughts.

 I started to test the revised Summer 2013 site with Apple’s VoiceOver.
 Then i read up and learned that CSS 2.1 aural is basically dead and CSS 3 speech is barely supported by anyone, anywhere, anytime.
-Given that i can’t find any screen reader nor voice browser which acknowledges either the aural nor speech forms of CSS and runs on OS 10.4 Tiger and a PPC Mac—or really any Mac and OS X for that matter—i’ve given up.
+Given that i couldn’t find any screen reader nor voice browser which acknowledges either the aural nor speech forms of CSS and runs on OS 10.4 Tiger and a PPC Mac—or really any Mac and OS X for that matter—i gave up, and have not revisited the situation since.
 VoiceOver and the others apparently will do what they do, regardless of any CSS styles i might apply (sigh).
 Unfortunately, this site will remain a sight-privileged vision-normative website until the situation changes significantly for the better… if it ever does during my lifetime.

 Most of my image alt tags should be legitimate, but some may be bogus (especially older ones).
 I will gladly consider fixing egregiously bad ones which are pointed out to me.